omar-diab/DL-Project-One/README.md

 ### 2. Different regularizers help through different mechanisms

-The project shows that regularization is not one single phenomenon.
+The project shows that regularization is not a single phenomenon.

 Different methods act in different spaces: